katzur/story-sparks/README.md

 * In case of any error while sending the form - the user receives an error notification in the top right corner.

 ## Future Features
-* Newsletter Management Panel for the superusers - send a newsletter based on the subscriptions email base.
+* Newsletter Management Panel for the superusers - send a newsletter based on the subscriptions email collection in the database.
 * Add more social media accounts.
 * Improve the pages design, add more eye-catching homepage elements.
 * Add the option for the user to save their name details, not only delivery information.